UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/teodor_matei.francu/index.md

 <!-- write every week your progress here -->

 ### Week 6 - 12 May
--In this week I have written the index.md and created a rough sketch of the project itself.
+-In this week I have written the Index.md and created a rough sketch of the project itself using paint.

 ### Week 7 - 19 May
--In this week I have finished the hardware part of the project and created the Kicad Schematic.
+-In this week I have finished the hardware part of the project, connecting every component between itself and tested it.
+Furthermore, I created the Kicad Schematic for the project itself and the LCD display.

 ### Week 20 - 26 May